Clustering

 It allows you to select how many clusters you would like and forces every single point to be in a cluster.
 Therefore, no

 outliers will be created.
-This has also has disadvantages.
+This also has disadvantages.
 When you force every single point in a cluster, it will mean

 that the cluster is highly likely to contain noise which can hurt the topic representations.
 As a small tip, using